tildeio/mio/doc/getting-started.md

 However, before the event loop is started, it must be set up to do some work.
 In this case, the pingpong server socket is registered with the event loop.
 The constant `SERVER` token is used when registering the socket.
-Whenever a connection is ready to be aceepted, the event loop will call the handler's `readable` function passing in the `SERVER` token.
+Whenever a connection is ready to be accepted, the event loop will call the handler's `readable` function passing in the `SERVER` token.
 This is how we are able to know, in the handler, which sockets are ready to be operated on.